 Before you start marketing your services, there are some fundamentals that you’d want to first get in place, and we’ll be touching on them briefly here:

-3. Understand the stages of service evolution, so you can focus on getting to Stage 3 (where you make the leap to go beyond customers’ expressed needs and expectations).
-Do read the book or our full 12-page summary on the 3 stages of service evolution.
+Once you understand the stages of service evolution, you can focus on getting to Stage 3 (where you make the leap to go beyond customers’ expressed needs and expectations).
+Our full 12-page summary covers the 3 stages of service evolution in greater detail.

 Surveying and Research